Mikko Porvali

 Mikko Pietari Porvali (born 15 April 1980) is a Finnish author, historian, lawyer and a Detective Chief Inspector of the Finnish Police.

 Porvali has published several books on historical themes, mostly dealing with topics such as military history and intelligence, as well as the history of the Finnish Police.
 His books have been published in Finland by Atena Publishing and in Sweden by Lind & Co.

 Life

 Born in Petäjävesi, Porvali is a son of a policeman and a grandson of a family of Karelian evacuees.
 His family roots are in Kuokkala, Terijoki (presently Repino, Zelenogorsk, St. Petersburg), and many of his books are based on this setting and the lives of his elder relatives.
 This includes especially his grandfather, a Finnish soldier and a border guard on the Russian border of the Karelian Isthmus.

 Porvali has served in the Finnish Police since 2001, proceeding from a rural area constable to higher ranks of the detective branch.
 He has graduated from the Finnish Police College and the Faculty of Law of the University of Lapland.
-Porvali served the Finnish Defence Forces both domestically and on crisis management missions abroad reaching the rank of Captain.
+Porvali served the Finnish Defence Forces both domestically and on crisis management missions abroad reaching the rank of Major.